Ahmad al-Jaber Air Base: Post War use

 On 1 December 1998, the 4406th Operations Group (Provisional) at Al-Jaber Air Base was inactivated and the 332nd Air Expeditionary Group activated.
 Sitting 75 miles south of the Iraqi border, the base has supported active duty United States Air National Guard and Air Force Reserve Fairchild Republic A-10 Thunderbolt II and General Dynamics F-16 Fighting Falcon fighter units, along with support individuals, rotated in and out.
 At Al-Jaber AB, the 332 ELS Commander and 10 personnel were on one-year tours; all others (1190 personnel) rotated every 90 to 120 days.

 According to USA Today, on 22 October 2003, the US Ambassador to Kuwait, Richard Jones, announced that the United States was reducing its presence at Al-Jaber to fully reduce its forces at that location.
 USAF assets remaining in Kuwait are primarily stationed at Ali Al Salem Air Base.

 The U.S. side of the base was re-opened around July 2010 in support of Operation New Dawn.

 The U.S. side of the base was re-opened in 2014 sometime before October.

 From 22 November 2014 four Panavia Tornados from 6º Stormo of the Italian Air Force deployed there for an unknown amount of time along with a Boeing KC-767A from 14º Stormo.

-Between 15 October 2014 and 30 September 2015, the Royal Danish Air Force deployed seven General Dynamics F-16AM Fighting Falcons with four being operational and three others in a reserve capacity.
+Between 15 October 2014 and 30 September 2015, the Royal Danish Air Force deployed seven F-16AM Fighting Falcons with four being operational and three others in a reserve capacity.